thephpleague/uri/docs/5.0/manipulations/middlewares.md

 ### Removing selected segments

-Removes selected segments from the current URI path.
+Removes selected segments from the current URI path by providing the segments offset.

 ~~~php
 <?php